 The moment that I have been dreading since we started homeschooling is here: learning fractions and teaching fractions.
 Fractions.
 I don’t do fractions.
-In fact my mother could tell you just how much I dislike, no, hate fractions.
-I struggled with them in school, whenever they came up, no matter the grade.
-I am determined for us to learn the use of fractions, without too many tears from either one of us.
+In fact, my mother could tell you just how much I dislike, no, hate fractions.

 Learning Fractions in Our Homeschooling